liqd/aula/docs/docker-howto.md

 ## Other ideas (probably not relevant for us, but fun)

-If you are not fond of excessive git submodule necromancy or if it doesn't apply because you get other git repos from elsewhere, you can configure the required versions in resp. one-line config files and modify the `Dockerfile` to move those repos to those versions:
+If you are not fond of excessive git submodules or if it doesn't apply because you get other git repos from elsewhere, you can configure the required versions in resp. one-line config files and modify the `Dockerfile` to move those repos to those versions: